Skip to main content

 To return to the personal, I fervently believe in the necessity of public institutions that bind us together, strike a positive tone, and invest in the future.

 Librarianship, for me, has always been more than a job.
 It's a calling.
-My challenge: how do I recast libraries that are often, but almost accidentally, transformative, to institutions that consciously and systematically make life better not only for individuals, but for all their communities?
+My challenge: how do I recast libraries that are often but almost accidentally transformative to institutions that consciously and systematically make life better not only for individuals but for their communities?

 I look forward to building, starting with the work of others.
 I rely on the always surprising, often illuminating, participation of the other dreamers in the world.